shopware5/devdocs/source/designers-guide/lightweight-backend-modules/index.md

 }
 ```

-A response will always be sent from the Server to the Client which has sent the Request object.
-The `result` member can be `null` if an error occused on the Server and the value of this member is determined by the method invoked on the Server.
+A response will always be sent from the Server to the Client which sent the Request object.
+The `result` member can be `null` if an error occurred on the Server and the value of this member should have been determined by the method invoked on the Server.
 Please keep in mind that the entire inter-process communication is asynchronous, therefore the processing of the Response object has to be handled in a callback method.

 ## How to create a simple backend module?
 Creating a new backend module using the lightweight backend module is super easy.
 Basically you just have to create a new menu entry in the Shopware administration and register a backend controller to get it working.
 Let's start with the menu entry.
-In our plugin install method we call the method `$this->createMenuItem()` to the new entry:
+In our plugin install method we call the method `$this->createMenuItem()` to add the new entry:

 ```php
 public function install()